 The yellow Frog tape (delicate surfaces) is best for taping the sides of freshly painted wall cabinets when you go to paint the walls.
 The yellow tape is also good for taping directly onto painted walls because it's less likely to pull the paint off with it.

-With the 3M hand masker I recommended earlier, you'll also need to use the matching 3M masking film, sizes 48-inch and 99-inch.
-Both sizes are perfect for spray painting, allowing you to cover countertops and cabinet openings easily without wasting a lot of plastic.
+With the 3M hand masker I recommended earlier, you'll also need to use 3M masking film, sizes 48-inch and 99-inch.
+Both sizes are perfect for spray painting and allow you to cover countertops and cabinet door openings easily.
+I cover this process next.

 Masking A Kitchen for Spray Painting

-First cover the kitchen floor with rosin paper, or a leak proof floor protector, using a razor knife to cut off sections that fit the size of the floor.
+First cover the kitchen floor with a leak proof floor protector, using a razor knife to cut off sections that fit the size of the floor.
 Use white masking tape, or duct tape, to tape the sections of paper together in the middle.

 Leave a couple inches of space between the floor paper and base cabinets for your tape.
-Fill this space with green Frog tape, taping right up along the edge where the base cabinets meet the floor.
+Fill this space with green Frog tape by taping right up along the edge where the base cabinets meet the floor.
 Green Frog tape works really well for preventing primer and paint from bleeding underneath onto the floor.
 This tape works great for thin coatings like BIN primer and lacquer, which are more prone to leaking underneath.

 Masking Countertops and Wall Cabinet Openings

-Countertops are best covered with plastic, or paper, using green Frog tape to fasten the material along all of the edges of the counter, so you can spray over and underneath them without any over-spray exposure.
+Countertops are best covered with plastic, or masking paper, using green Frog tape to fasten the material along all of the edges of the counter, so you can spray over and underneath them without any over-spray exposure.

 The easiest way to cover wall cabinet openings is with the 3M hand masker I recommended earlier, equipped with a roll of 3M 48-inch plastic.
-For the cabinet openings, the white masking tape from Sherwin Williams works really well.
-The tape is very sticky and doesn't come loose as easily as other types of tape.
+For the cabinet openings, white masking tape works the best because it's stronger and doesn't come loose as easily as other types of tape.
 Stick the tape on the inside of the cabinets, around the edges of the opening, with the sticky side facing you.
 Using the hand masker, tear off a piece of plastic wide enough to reach the tape on all four sides.